Storage Integration for AI Agent Builder Platforms

 How secure is storage integration for AI agents?

 Security depends on the storage provider and how you configure it.
-Look for platforms that support encryption at rest and in transit, OAuth 2.0 for authentication, granular access controls, and audit logging.
-Fast.io provides all of these plus SSO/SAML integration, password-protected shares, domain restrictions, and activity tracking.
-Never hard-code API keys in agent code - use environment variables or secret management services.
+Look for platforms that support encryption at rest and in transit, granular access controls, and audit logging.
+Fastio provides these plus password-protected shares, domain restrictions, and activity tracking through the event log (`GET /current/events/search/`).
+Never hard-code API keys in agent code.
+Use environment variables or secret management services instead.

 Related Resources

-Fast.io provides AI agents with their own cloud storage accounts.
-50GB free storage, 251 MCP tools, built-in RAG with Intelligence Mode, and ownership transfer for client delivery.
+Fastio provides AI agents with their own cloud storage accounts, 19 named-mode MCP tools, built-in RAG with Intelligence Mode, and ownership transfer for client delivery.
 Works with any LLM or agent framework.